awslabs/generative-ai-cdk-constructs/CONTRIBUTING.md

 - Compile, lint and test the code.
 - Use JSII to produce library artifacts for all target languages.
-- Determine the next minor/patch version based on conventional commits.
+- Determine the next minor/patch version based on [Conventional Commits](https://www.conventionalcommits.org).
 Major versions must be explicitly bumped to protect consumers against breaking changes.
 - A changelog entry is generated based on commit history.
 Packages are published to all target package managers.